tsunami643/blogdraft/_posts/2019-07-18-ti9-team-guide.md

 </table>
 <hr style="margin: 0.5em 0;">

 **How did this roster happen?** After Mineski's TI9 run, Nikobaby was a hot commodity in the post-TI shuffle period.
-He returned from his self-imposed European exile under Fata's captainship and Alliance's brand with LIMMP, 33, and Handsken.
+He returned from his self-imposed European exile under Alliance's brand and Fata's captainship with LIMMP, 33, and Handsken.
 A few months later, s4 emerged from his post-EG purgatory and took the crown from Fata as well as rented fng for like six months from Gambit before finally signing him to lock this roster.

 **How was their DPC year?** 800 Points

 * ***WEU DPC S1** - 2nd, **ONE Esports Singapore Major** - 13th, **WEU DPC S2** - 1st, **WePlay Kyiv AniMajor** - 9-12th*

 Season 1 they played some pretty good Dota and got 2nd place in Western Europe, I guess?
 That's great and all, but no one cares about season 1.
 It's season 2 where things got spicy.
-It was then that Alliance was *embroiled* in an intense *cheating scandal* that set Twitter *ablaze*.
+It was there that Alliance was *embroiled* in an intense *cheating scandal* that set Twitter *ablaze*.
 Damn this headline writing shit is fun, I should be a journalist.

-Basically, ESL inadvertently modified their WEU DPC S2 league ruleset to allow coaches to participate *during* games, which is unheard of in Dota.
-Evidently only Alliance, and their newly minted coach ppd, read the email informing all teams of the updated ruleset.
-It was only revealed halfway through the season that they were utilizing this weird rule when Alliance themselves uploaded a YouTube recap where ppd could be clearly heard communicating information to the players in the middle of a game.
+Basically, ESL inadvertently modified their WEU DPC S2 ruleset to allow coaches to participate *during* games, which is unheard of in Dota.
+Evidently, only Alliance, and their newly minted coach ppd, read the email informing all teams of the updated ruleset.
+It was only revealed halfway through the season that they were utilizing this weird rule when Alliance themselves uploaded a YouTube match recap where ppd could be clearly heard communicating information to the players in the middle of a game.

 Officially?
 Not cheating.
 Unofficially?
 Alliance became pariahs in the eyes of other European teams and many viewers who felt their 1st place finish that season was illegitimate.